Showspring

 Script Writer

-Choose your LLM — Llama, Gemma, Qwen, Gemini, or Claude — and generate a full episode script with structured clips, character dialogue, scene descriptions, and image prompts.
+Choose your LLM — Qwen3, Gemma3, Gemini, or Claude — and generate a full episode script with structured clips, character dialogue, scene descriptions, and image prompts.
 The writer is trained on the show bible: a living knowledge base that evolves with every episode, ensuring character consistency and avoiding repeated plotlines.

 Voice Readout